-Every single day the bell rings at the same time, classes begin at a set time, and scheduled breaks and activities break up the day at the same times.
+Every single day, the bell rings at the same time, classes begin at a set time and scheduled breaks and activities break up the day at the same time.
 Children who perform better with a set routine benefit from this, and a well-managed classroom can run on routine even with a substitute instructor.

-These types of consistent experiences are important, and the HopSkipDrive application is designed to provide them.
+These types of consistent experiences are important, and the HopSkipDrive app and platform are designed to provide them.

 A "Ride Series" can be booked daily for the same departure and pickup times, and often the same CareDriver will claim a majority of rides in the series.

 Even if rides are claimed by different CareDrivers, the ride process is always the same, which should provide comfort to kids who prefer consistency.
 Additionally, interactions with a variety of adults help with independence and self-sufficiency in a safe setting.
-Every CareDriver will always provide the secret code word and confirm the Rider’s birthday so Riders know they’re leaving with the correct person.
+Every CareDriver will always provide the secret code word and confirm the Rider’s birthday to ensure Riders are leaving with the right CareDriver.

 Consistent experience vs. consistent driver

 For many kids, a consistent experience is not only ideal, it’s necessary.
-We completely understand that, and agree that it’s beneficial to provide for kids in special education or on an IEP.
+We completely understand that, and agree that it’s beneficial to provide consistent, reliable transportation for kids in special education or those who have an IEP.

-Other providers don’t have the same kind of direct, ongoing contact with drivers and Ride Organizers that the HopSkipDrive platform provides.
-Many providers subcontract with other fleet providers and have no insight into driver qualifications or even the rides themselves.
+Other transportation providers don’t have the same kind of direct, ongoing contact with their drivers and clients that the HopSkipDrive platform provides.
+Many who subcontract with other fleet providers have no insight into driver qualifications, or even the rides themselves.

-In school districts where other providers were used, parents complained about the services, alleging drivers showed up without proper identification, no safety seats for children, and no logo on their vehicle.
-CareDrivers on the HopSkipDrive platform will always have the Rider’s information in their app, and they have decals with logos per TNC regulations.
-These provide a sense of safety and reassurance that parents and Riders can visibly see.
+In some instances, for example, parents complained about the services, alleging drivers showed up without proper identification, no safety seats for children and no logo on their vehicle.
+CareDrivers on the HopSkipDrive platform will always have the Rider’s information in their app, as well as HopSkipDrive decals on their vehicle per TNC regulations.
+These safety-driven practices are examples of the many things we do to provide a sense of safety and reassurance for parents, Riders and schools.

 Communication with CareDrivers helps each trip to be as consistent as possible.
-The pickup procedure and overall experience should be very similar day-to-day, helping kids feel safe through routine.
+The pickup procedure and overall experience is very similar day-to-day with every CareDriver, helping kids feel safe through routine.

 HopSkipDrive builds ongoing relationships with CareDrivers

-The format of the HopSkipDrive platform means we continue to engage with the CareDriver community after they’re granted access to the app.
-CareDrivers have continuous access to resources on driving safety, working with youth in foster care or students experiencing homelessness, non-crisis intervention, and other tips to ensure each ride goes smoothly.
+The format of the HopSkipDrive platform means we continue to engage with the CareDriver community after CareDrivers become certified and are granted access to the HopSkipDrive app.
+CareDrivers have continuous access to resources on driving safety, working with youth in foster care or students experiencing homelessness, trauma-informed care, and other information that helps to ensure each ride goes smoothly.

 HopSkipDrive also works with an industry-leading third-party application that uses sensors in cell phones to detect risky driving behaviors during rides.
 The safety software records events of the six riskiest driving behaviors, including speeding, hard braking and device use.

-This helps provide a consistent experience on the road.
+This helps to provide a consistent ride experience on the road.

-Our level of transparency and access helps us create consistency and proactively resolve any potential issues.
+Our level of transparency and streamlined communication processes help us create consistency while positioning us to proactively resolve any potential issues as they arise.